 Bridges tend to be most vulnerable during strong seismic shaking.
+This paper contributes towards such a direction by introducing a simple method to estimate the seismic vulnerability of motorway bridges.
 The large number and complexity of bridges encountered along motorways in operation worldwide, present a particular challenge to engineers.
 The development of detailed 3D models of the bridge-foundation-abutment-soil system is the most comprehensive way to simulate their seismic performance.
 However, in order to cover a wide range of strong motion characteristics, a large number of seismic excitations are necessary.
 Conducting such analysis with full 3D models of the bridge-foundation-abutment-soil system would require quite a substantial computational effort, rendering the use of simplified models a practical necessity.

 To this end, a simplified method for seismic vulnerability assessment of typical motorway bridges is introduced herein using as an illustrative example a characteristic bridge of Attiki Odos, in the Athens metropolitan area.